plain-solutions-gmbh/kirby-contact/README.md

 ## Options

-All available items are stored in the option `plain.contact.types`.
+All available types are stored in the option `plain.contact.types`.
 It can be modified by the option property of the field. ([See list of default types](https://raw.githubusercontent.com/plain-solutions-gmbh/kirby-contact/refs/heads/main/autoload/options.php))

 _Example (site/config/config.php):_
 ```php